nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/01-introduction.md

 ### What is Nextstrain?

+[nextstrain.org](https://www.nextstrain.org) aims to provide a _real-time_ snapshot of evolving pathogen populations and to provide interactive data visualizations to virologists, epidemiologists, public health officials and citizen scientists.
+Through interactive data visualizations, we aim to allow exploration of continually up-to-date datasets, providing a novel surveillance tool to the scientific and public health communities.

+In the process we have created a number of open-source tools (described above) which have allowed a growing community to produce similar analyses, and we want to promote this community through nextstrain.
+Our model for data analysis and sharing is for scientists to store the code used for their analyis in GitHub repositories, and if the results are also stored in these repositories they are automatically made available through `nextstrain.org/community/...` URLs (see [here](/docs/visualisation-with-auspice/community-build) for more details).

+### Open source tools for the community

 Nextstrain is a collection of open-source tools to aid in our understanding of pathogen spread and evolution, especially in outbreak scenarios.
 We have designed these in such a way that they can be used with a wide range of data sources, and are easy to replace with your own tooling.
 Broadly speaking, Nextstrain consists of